La-Trobe-Robotics-Club/Ball-Balancing-Robot/README.md

 ### R: Reset disc position whilst in normal mode (not calibration or manual)

-### P: toggle print output of motor force, ball angle and force multiplier
+### P: toggle print output of motor forces and tilt multiplier to console

 ### S: toggle serial output of motor force to arduino